ericasaw/ericasaw.github.io/RRISA_reduced.markdown

 </center>

 <h3>RRISA Reduced</h3>
-Downloadable from [our GitHub](https://github.com/IGRINScontact/RRISA.git) as a .csv or .xls or see the spreadsheet embedded below for quick ctr+f/cmd+f searching.
+Downloadable from [our GitHub](https://github.com/IGRINScontact/RRISA.git) as a .csv or .xlsx.
+Or viewing through [Google Drive](https://docs.google.com/spreadsheets/d/1RCxGboICnKQeD1suKG6CeGgSrZLGFYbiuVFF_uxNbUg/edit?usp=sharing)!

-For a more detailed description of the Reduced RRISA header, check out the readme_reduced.md in [our GitHub](https://github.com/IGRINScontact/RRISA.git).
+For a more detailed description of the Reduced RRISA header, check out the readme.md in the RRISA Reduced folder on [our GitHub](https://github.com/IGRINScontact/RRISA.git).

-this is a test spreadsheet, not the actual one that will go here
-<iframe title="A test RRISA google sheet insert" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRtfBHWcplfpXJvxq2-PVoxkubwwTuQQtsvdTuTTdPxxWFpJKp3MPzPNhH0Eur87F8nytKgOLKwbyY6/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" height="100%" width="100%"></iframe>